pytorch/botorch/docs/models.md

 * *Homoskedastic*: Noise is not provided as an input and is inferred, with a constant variance that does not depend on `X`.
 Many models, such as `SingleTaskGP`, take this approach.
+Use these models if you know that your observations are noisy, but not how noisy.

 * *Fixed*: Noise is provided as an input and is not fit.
-In “fixed” models like `FixedNoiseGP`, noise cannot be predicted out-of-sample because it has not been modeled.
+In “fixed noise” models like `FixedNoiseGP`, noise cannot be predicted out-of-sample because it has not been modeled.
+Use these models if you have estimates of the noise in your observations (e.g. observations may be averages over individual samples in which case you would provide the mean as observation and the standard error of the mean as the noise estimate), or if you know your observations are noiseless (by passing a zero noise level).

 * *Heteroskedastic*: Noise is provided as an input and is modeled to allow for predicting noise out-of-sample.
 Models like `HeteroskedasticSingleTaskGP`